santiagomed/santiagomed/README.md

 ### Hi!
 I'm Santiago👋

-I am currently a Software Engineer at Microsoft.
-I am passionate about making a positive impact on the world through technological advancements, as well as solving challenging problems and building innovative solutions.
+I am currently a Software Engineer at X. I am passionate about making a positive impact on the world through technological advancements, as well as solving challenging problems and building innovative solutions.

 I have experience working with a variety of programming languages and frameworks, including Python, TypeScript, C/C++, C#, Rust, Go, React, Node.js, and Flask.